Thanks to C. for suggesting our Baby Name of the Day.

 But there’s a twist: while Brynn spent the 1980s in the Top 1000, it never quite caught on.
 Instead, the name slowly declined in use, even while Ms. Thayer remained in the spotlight.

-By the late 1990s, the name was back again.
+By the late 1990s, the baby name Brynn was back again.

 Maybe that’s because we’d embraced slim, trim names for girls, like Paige and Jade.

-Either way, it was inching its way back up the charts when reality television struck.
+Credit for the name’s revival almost certainly goes to reality television.
 MTV’s The Real World set season twelve in Las Vegas, and one of its cast members was 21-year-old Brynn Smith.

 That was 2002.
 A year later, the name catapulted into the Top 300.

-If you love tailored choices like Sloane and Blair, Brynn might belong on your list, too.
+If you like your baby girl names straightforward, or if you love similar names like Sloane and Blair, Brynn might belong on your list, too.